 Eleanor qualified as human physiotherapist in 1998, from Sheffield University and then went on to complete her Post Graduate Diploma in Veterinary Physiotherapy at the Royal Veterinary College in 2001.
 Eleanor has worked locally for many years, mainly treating, dogs, cats and horses, and has been of great help to many of our own Vets and Nurses both treating ponies and pooches alike!

 - diagnosed with an arthritic or neurological condition

 - diagnosed with a soft tissue or joint injury

 - Had performance issues, such as difficulty jumping at agility, leaping onto your sofa, or showing reluctance to exercise or climb the stairs....

 - changes in behaviour, tolerance to other dogs etc

-Then a chat to one of our Vets and an assessment and treatment with Eleanor or Rachel, could really benefit your pet.
+Then a chat to one of our Vets and an assessment and treatment with Eleanor, could really benefit your pet.
 Physiotherapy works best when used in conjunction with Veterinary medicine & prompt referral to the Physiotherapist is advocated post injury or surgery to prevent unwanted compensations.

 What does an assessment entail?